-With the aid of computer modelling, I provide molecular-level insights for systems ranging from polymers to minerals.
-I focus on studying the dynamics within the materials, state transitions, as well as their properties and interfaces.
+With the aid of computer modelling, we provide molecular-level insights for systems ranging from polymers to minerals.
+Our focus is on the dynamics within the minerals and solids, state transitions, and the interfacial phenomenon.

-The applications of my research are numerous, such as abiogenetic origins of life, enhanced oil recovery, crystal formation and growth prevention, modifications of layered materials for desired functionality, soil and water pollution and remediation, separation of polymeric matrices, and software development.
+The applications of my research are numerous, such as abiogenetic origins of life, enhanced oil recovery, crystal formation and growth prevention, modifications of layered materials for desired functionality, soil and water pollution and remediation, separation of polymeric matrices, and always a pinch of software development

 Our current research is in the following areas: